zqfang/toucan/README.md

 ## Overview

-Toucan is an app that allows you visualize your single cell data in a desktop PC.
+Toucan is an app that allows you visualize your large-scale single-cell data in a desktop PC.

 [Download](https://github.com/zqfang/toucan/releases) the pre-compiled binaries.